johankaito/reward-relay/CUSTOMER_STORY_001.md

 ## PURPOSE OF THIS DOCUMENT

 This document captures YOUR real experience rotating a credit card.
-This is Customer Story #1—the foundation of Rewardify.
+This is Customer Story #1—the foundation of Reward Relay.

 **Why This Matters**:
 1. **Validates Product Need**: If YOU need this, others like you need it